Computer-supported cooperative work: Ubiquitous computing infrastructures

 On the topic of computing infrastructures, Democratizing Ubiquitous Computing – a Right for Locality presents a study from researchers at Lancaster University on ubiquitous computing ("ubicomp") to identify where there exists positive or negative effects on users and society at large.
 The research specifically focuses on cities or urban areas as they are places where one can expect a lot of technological and social activities to take place.
 An apparent guiding principle to the research is that the goal of advancing any ubicomp technologies should be to maximize the amount of good to as many people in a society as possible.
 A key observation is made about the way in which these infrastructures come into being:A ubiquitous computing infrastructure can play an important role in enabling and enhancing beneficial social processes as, unlike electricity, digital infrastructure enhances a society's cognitive power by its ability to connect people and information [39].
 While infrastructure projects in the past had the idealistic notion to connect the urban realm and its communities of different ethnicity, wealth, and beliefs, Graham et al. [28] note the increasing fragmentation of the management and ownership of infrastructures.
 This is because ubicomp has the potential to further disadvantage marginalized communities online.The current disadvantage of ubiquitous computing infrastructures is that they do not best support urban development.
 Proposals to resolve these social issues include increased transparency about personal data collection as well as individual and community accountability about the data collection process in ubicomp infrastructure.
 Data at work: supporting sharing in science and engineering is one such paper that goes into greater depth about how to build better infrastructures that enable open data-sharing and thus, empower its users.
 What this article outlines is that in building better collaborative systems that advance science and society, we are, by effect, "promoting sharing behaviors" that will encourage greater cooperation and more effective outcomes.

 Essentially, ubiquitous computing will reflect society and the choices it makes will influence those computing systems that are put in place.
-Ubiquitous computing is huge to the field of CSCW because as the barriers between physical boundaries that separate us break down with the adoption of technology, our relationships to those locations is actually strengthened.
+Ubiquitous computing is huge to the field of CSCW because as the barriers between physical boundaries that separates break down with the adoption of technology and relationships to those locations is strengthened.
 However, there remains few potential challenges when it comes to social collaboration and the workplace.